amalthomas111/NCBI-fetch/README.md

 getGSE_fromNCBI_10x.py: python3 script to search in NCBI GEO for keywords mentioned in the input JSON file.

+Requirements:
+- Needs **active internet connection**
-The script requires an input JSON file with query keywords (s) mentioned as a list.
+- JSON input file: The script requires an input JSON file with query keywords (s) mentioned as a list.
-Some helper class/functions for the script are declared in : helper.py script.
+- helpy.py: Some helper class/functions for the script are declared in `helper.py` script.

 To run:
 ```